 And then there’s A.S.A.
 Harrison’s The Silent Wife.
 Jodi Brett and Todd Gilbert are a successful Chicago couple.
 She’s a psychotherapist; he’s a developer.
 They’ve been together twenty years, although they never legally married.
 Jodi sees herself as having a secure, safe life.
 Then, Todd begins an affair with Natasha Kovacs, the daughter of his business partner.
 He’s strayed before, but this time, it’s different: Natasha discovers that she’s pregnant.
 She wants to marry and have a family, and Todd tells himself, and her, that he wants those things, too.
 But Todd misses Jodi, also, and their life together.
 So, in an odd way, she is hoping he’ll come back to her.
 Instead of starting over, Jodi clings to the home they’ve had together, and depends on it as a refuge and a haven.
 But then, she gets a letter from Todd’s attorney, stating that the home isn’t legally hers, and she will have to vacate it.
 The lawyer Jodi contacts gives her the bad news that there is no common law marriage in Illinois, so she has no grounds to claim the house.
 Now, with her options dwindling, Jodi gets desperate…

 Everyone seeks safety and refuge.
 We need to feel safe before almost everything else.
 So, it’s no wonder that people will sometimes choose what they see as safety – as a refuge – over anything else.
 Even if it has serious consequences for them.

 Thanks, Kathy, for the inspiration!

-*NOTE: The title of this post is the title of a song by Jean Beauvoir.
+*NOTE: The title of this post is a line from the Eagles’ Lyin’ Eyes.